cjwales/week_5_weekend_homework/testing_task_1.md

     end
   end

-  dif highest_card(card1 card2)
-  if card1.value > card2.value
+  dif highest_card(card1 card2) #dif should be def && there should be a comma between arguments if card1.value > card2.value
-    return card
+    return card #should be card1
   else
     return card2
   end
 end
-end
+end #extra end

 def self.cards_total(cards)
-  total
+  total  #total is not defined
   for card in cards
     total += card.value
-    return "You have a total of" + total end end
+    return "You have a total of" + total #return should be after the next end end end

+#class has no end
 ```